netrunner-rolling/desktop-theme-breeze-alphablack/README.md

 # desktop-theme-breeze-alphablack
-A semi-transparent black theme based on top of the default Breeze theme Includes the AplaBlack control widget
+A semi-transparent black theme based on top of the default Breeze theme.